AndrewPaglusch/FlashPaper/SECURITY.md

 ## Supported Versions

-We will only accept security reports for the latest version of FlashPaper (`master` branch).
+We will only accept security reports for the latest version of FlashPaper (the latest release).

 ## Reporting a Vulnerability